Explore the fantastical world of Harry Potter's Hogwarts and discover the historic and beautiful Borders.

 River Tweed - A graceful, salmon-filled river that winds through the borders.

-If you’re not into Harry Potter, you’ll still discover gorgeous historic towns, fascinating tales, and beautiful views on this exceptional tour of the borders of Scotland and England.
+Let your imagination soar on this trip through the historic towns, fascinating tales, and beautiful views of the borders of Scotland and England.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)